mdolphin123/Basic-OrderBook/README.md

 Orderbook in C++ with tests in gtest.
-Working on fixing multithreading issues in testing and adding further multithreading functionality and latency outputs.
-Will implement protocol to receive market data soon
+Working on implementing protocol to receive order data + adding more robust tests.
+Also adding latency measurements to improve design + efficiency